ki-editor/ki-editor/docs/src/core-concepts.md

 [^1]: Vim, Neovim, Kakoune and Helix.
 [^2]: For example, in Vim, `p` means paste, but to paste in prompt use `ctrl+r` instead.
 [^3]: For example, in the [Helix's File Explorer PR](https://github.com/helix-editor/helix/pull/5768), every movements, including scrolling are reimplemented, although they were implemented in the Editor component.

+## 3. Minimal configurations

+Part of the reason why Ki was created is due to the configuration nightmare that I been through when using Neovim for the past 4 years.

+Thus, I'm in favor of minimal configurations, users should not spend days configuring something simple (which makes Helix attractive).

+However, unlike Helix editor, I will take this step even further: _keybindings should not be configurable_.

+A ridiculous amount of time is spent thinking about keybindings: their coherence, their rationality, their ease of typing etc.

+Thus, if you feel like certain keybindings should be remapped, discuss with me, we will sort it out, I want every Ki users to experience the best keybindings that they ever had.

+That being said, the following components should be configurable:

+1. Theme
+2. Language-specific configurations:
+   - Formatter
+   - Tree-sitter grammar
+   - LSP

+## 4. Vim keybindings-compatible

+This is because I do not want to alienate existings modal editor users, where most of their keybindings are also based on Vim.

+A significant portions of Ki's keybindings are based on Vim's keybindings, but **repurposed**.

+For example, `hjkl` is also part of Ki, however their meaning have been generalized to not only work for lines and columns, as mentioned [above](#1).

+## 5. Keybindings synergy

+Most keybindings in Ki synergize with one another, though a minority of them are lone rangers.

+But lone rangers are not encouraged, they are only added if they are truly crucial.